surniaulula/wpsso/readme.txt

 = 6.10.0 =

 (2019/10/26) Added a new "Google Website Verification ID" option.
 Updated the Schema Person markup to hash the '@id' string URL.

-= 6.9.0 =

-(2019/10/22) Minor CSS adjustments for the new WordPress v5.3 form styles.
-Fixed an array merge warning when adding co-author URLs to Open Graph meta tags.